tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. As a kid, the sheer complexity and large amount of keys the piano had deterred me from approaching  it
+1. Sheer complexity and large amount of keys the piano has deters people from approaching it, so I wanted to illustrate that

 ## 2 - 3 - Drums